nf-core/scdownstream/README.md

 ## Introduction

 **nf-core/scdownstream** is a bioinformatics pipeline that can be used to process already quantified single-cell RNA-seq data.
-It takes a samplesheet and h5ad or SingleCellExperiment/Seurat files as input and performs quality control, integration, dimensionality reduction and clustering.
+It takes a samplesheet and h5ad-, SingleCellExperiment/Seurat- or CSV files as input and performs quality control, integration, dimensionality reduction and clustering.
 It produces an integrated h5ad and SingleCellExperiment file and an extensive QC report.

 # ![nf-core/scdownstream](docs/images/metromap.png)